 3.2.
 Anti-inflammatory activity of methanol extract fraction of M. lucida stem bark on carrageenan-induced rat hind paw oedema

-The current studies showed that methanol fraction of Morinda lucida stem bark at doses of 50, 100 and 200 mg/kg. bw exhibited a significant inhibition of hind paw oedema induced by carrageenan.
+The current study showed that methanol fraction of Morinda lucida stem bark at doses of 50, 100 and 200 mg/kg. bw exhibited a significant inhibition of hind paw oedema induced by carrageenan (p<0.05).
 This inhibitory effect was noted not to be dose dependent.
-As depicted in figure 1, only marginal increases in percentage inhibition were observed vis - a-vis wide increases in corresponding extract doses.
+As depicted in figure 1, only marginal increases in percentage inhibition were observed at corresponding extract doses.
 For instance, increasing the extract dose from 50 mg/kg bw (group 2 animals) to 100 mg/kg bw (100% increase) (group 3 animals) resulted in only 0.125 % oedema inhibition.
 Extract dose of 200 mg/kg bw exerted almost equal percentage inhibition as equal dose of the positive control drug.

-Fig 1: Mean inhibition of carrageenan-induced oedema in rat groups treated with different concentrations of extract fraction and diclofenac
+Figure 1: Mean inhibition of carrageenan-induced oedema in rat groups treated with different concentrations of extract fraction and diclofenac

 3.3.
 Effect of extract fractions on red blood cell haemolysis (membrane stabilization)